vinisbitten/learning-go/README.md

 <h1>Golang</h1>
 </div>

-This is a repository to help you understand basic Go syntax and some of its features.
-Since we're using go workspaces, there are 2 ways of running the examples.
+This is a repository to help you understand basic Go syntax and some of its features.z Since we're using go workspaces, there are 2 ways of running the examples.
 Go workspaces allow you to create a multi-module environment.

 If you want to run for example the first module "hello-world", you can use the two methods below:

 ```bash